-Windows Server 2019 is the self-hosted version of Microsoft's server operating system.
-Windows Server 2019 incorporates all the enhancements to Windows Server 2016 previously available exclusively through Microsoft's Semi-Annual Channel (SAC).
-Windows Server 2019 features significant enhancements in capacity, throughput, management, security and compliance, application compatibility, Linux support, Kubernetes networking, and hybrid integration of local and cloud resources.
+Microsoft Windows Server 2019 is the on-premises release of Microsoft's flagship server OS.
+Windows Server 2019 incorporates the enhancements to Microsoft Windows Server 2016 previously available only via the Semi-Annual Channel.
+Windows Server 2019 offers significant improvements in scale, throughput, management, security and compliance, application compatibility, Linux co-existence, container technology, and hybrid combinations of on-premises and cloud-hosted assets.

-Headline enhancements of Windows Server 2019 include Windows Admin Center for centralizing the management and monitoring of hybrid on-premises/cloud-hosted resources, System Insights for taking advantage of advance predictive analytics to control local environments, Windows Defender ATP Exploit Guard for host-intrusion defense, container networking with Kubernetes, Cluster Sets technology for building and administering massive non-stop scale-out clusters, and Microsoft's Storage Migration Service for streamlining the migration from legacy editions of Windows Server.
+Top new features of Windows Server 2019 are Windows Admin Center for unifying the management and monitoring of hybrid local/cloud-hosted resources, System Insights for utilizing advance predictive intelligence to manage on-premises environments, Windows Defender Advanced Threat Protection Exploit Guard for host-intrusion prevention, container networking using Kubernetes, Cluster Sets for building and managing large non-stop scale-out clusters, and Microsoft's Storage Migration Service for streamlining the migration from legacy versions of Windows Server.

-Progent can help your organization to integrate Windows Server 2019 with current versions of Microsoft's key applications by providing services that include Microsoft Exchange Server consulting, SQL Server 2019 integration consulting, SQL Server 2017 migration support, Microsoft SharePoint 2019 design and deployment, and Microsoft 365 hybrid integration expertise.
-Progent's solution design, troubleshooting and education services for Windows Server 2019 are available online and Progent also provides on-premises services in major metropolitan areas throughout the United States and Canada.
+Progent can assist your organization to integrate Windows Server 2019 with the latest versions of Microsoft's popular apps by providing services that include Microsoft Exchange Server expertise, Microsoft SQL Server 2019 integration and development expertise, SQL Server 2017 migration services, Microsoft SharePoint 2019 design and integration, and Microsoft 365 hybrid integration consulting.
+Progent's consulting, troubleshooting and education services for Microsoft Windows Server 2019 are available online and Progent also provides onsite support in metropolitan areas throughout the U.S. and Canada.

 Hybrid Cloud Solutions with Microsoft Windows Server 2019

-Windows Server 2019 makes the Azure stack accessible to organizations of all sizes for creating on-premises data centers, private cloud solutions, or hybrid architectures that integrate on-prem IT assets with resources hosted on private and public clouds.
+Windows Server 2019 makes Microsoft's Azure stack available to businesses of all sizes for building on-premises networks, private clouds, or hybrid architectures that combine on-prem resources with infrastructure and services provided via private and public clouds.

-Windows Admin Center allows local data centers to leverage Azure cloud services
+Windows Admin Center allows onsite environments to access Azure cloud features

-Many of today's businesses manage a mix of on-premises and cloud-hosted resources to get the appropriate trade-off of flexibility, affordability, performance, availability, and security they require.
-In some industries, regulations require that specific classes of resources and information be retained internally.
-In other cases, corporate standards or compatibility issues necessitate line-of-business applications to be hosted locally.
-Windows Server 2019 provides a cloud-friendly platform that allows you to implement and manage productive hybrid networks that seamlessly utilize resources distributed across on-premises data centers and the cloud.
+Most of today's businesses manage a mix of local and cloud-hosted IT assets to deliver the appropriate balance of flexibility, economy, throughput, reliability, and security/compliance they need.
+In some fields, compliance regulations demand that specific types of resources and data be kept internally.
+In other cases, company standards or compatibility issues necessitate line-of-business software to be hosted locally.
+Microsoft Windows Server 2019 provides a cloud-friendly solution that permits you to implement and administer powerful hybrid networks that transparently access resources distributed across local facilities and the cloud.

-Designing, configuring and managing optimized hybrid solutions with Windows Server 2019 calls for a wide range of knowledge and experience.
-This can be outside the expertise of most IT staffs maintained by smaller businesses.
-Progent's team of subject-matter experts (SMEs) offers on-demand access to the skills you need for any aspect of hybrid network implementation and maintenance.
-Progent's Microsoft-certified and Cisco-certified consultants, project managers, and information security professionals can help you to determine the benefits of Microsoft Windows Server 2019 for your company and build a hybrid environment based on Windows Server 2019 that delivers top return on investment.
+Designing, configuring and administering efficient hybrid environments with Microsoft Windows Server 2019 requires a broad range of knowledge and experience.
+This is outside the comfort zone of typical in-house IT staffs in smaller businesses.
+Progent's roster of subject-matter experts (SMEs) offers as-needed access to the skills you need for any aspect of hybrid network implementation and maintenance.
+Progent's Microsoft Gold-certified and Cisco-certified consultants, project managers, and information security specialists can help your business to assess the benefits of Windows Server 2019 for your organization and build a hybrid ecosystem powered by Microsoft Windows Server 2019 that offers maximum return on investment.

 A Good Moment to Migrate

-The release of Windows Server 2019 was accompanied by the notification of End-of-Support (EOS) status for Microsoft's widely used Windows Server 2008 and Windows Server 2008 R2 platforms.
-This means there will be no additional security patches on-premises, no other updates, no free support programs, and no online technical updates.
-Consequently, security and compliance will be more challenging, management costs and effort may go up, and network stability may suffer.
+The introduction of Microsoft Windows Server 2019 was accompanied by the announcement of End-of-Support status for Microsoft's popular Windows Server 2008 and Windows Server 2008 R2 products.
+The result is that there will be no more security fixes on-premises, no other updates, no free support programs, and no downloadable technical content updates.
+Consequently, security and compliance issues will be more difficult, management costs may increase, and system stability may go down.

-If your business wants help moving up to Windows Server 2019 from WS 2008 or from another older release of Microsoft Windows Server, Progent can provide the knowledge and experience to make your migration smooth, affordable, and fast.
-Progent can help you:
+If your business could use help moving up to Windows Server 2019 from Windows Server 2008 or any other legacy release of Windows Server, Progent offers the skills to make your upgrade process efficient, affordable, and fast.
+Progent can assist you to:

-Editions and Deployment Alternatives for Windows Server 2019
+Versions and Deployment Options for Windows Server 2019

-- Identify your apps and server roles running on your existing Windows Servers
+- Document your apps and server roles on your current servers

-- Move your VMs to the Private Progent Cloud or move to the latest version of self-hosted Windows Server or to Azure
+- Migrate your virtual machines to the Progent Cloud or move to the current release of self-hosted Windows Server or to Azure

-- Optimize your configuration to minimize spend, manage resources, and strengthen security and compliance across hybrid applications
+- Optimize your configuration to reduce costs, manage assets, and strengthen data security across hybrid applications

-Windows Server 2019 is available in the economical Standard edition and the enterprise-class Datacenter version.
-The Datacenter edition permits unlimited server virtualization while the Standard version supports only two VMs.
-The Datacenter version also includes powerful technologies such as Shielded Virtual Machines, Network Controller, Host Guardian Service, Storage Replica disaster recovery, Software-defined Networking, and Storage Spaces Direct.
-Many of these technologies are discussed in Windows Server 2016 expertise.
+Microsoft Windows Server 2019 is offered in the economical Standard version and the enterprise-class Datacenter edition.
+The Datacenter edition supports unlimited server virtualization whereas the Standard edition allows only two virtual machines.
+The Datacenter version also offers powerful technologies like Shielded Virtual Machines, Network Controller automation, Host Guardian Service, Storage Replica disaster recovery, Software-defined Networking, and Storage Spaces Direct pooled storage.
+Most of these features are discussed in Microsoft Windows Server 2016 expertise.

-Windows Server 2019 has two installation alternatives: Server Core and Server with Desktop Experience.
-Server Core has a small attack surface and has no local interface but handles all server roles.
-This so-called "headless" mode must be managed remotely, for example via Power Shell or Windows Admin Center.
-Server with Desktop Experience alternative is a complete installation and features a comprehensive GUI for local management.
-Progent's consultants can help your business to choose the versions and deployment alternatives best suited to your environment, understand Microsoft's licensing requirements, and pick an optimal on-premises, cloud-based, or hybrid network model.
+Microsoft Windows Server 2019 has two installation alternatives: Server Core and Server with Desktop Experience.
+Server Core has a minimal footprint and has no local interface but handles all server roles.
+This so-called "headless" mode is designed to be managed remotely, for example with the command line or Windows Admin Center.
+Server with Desktop Experience alternative is a full installation and features a rich GUI for local management.
+Progent's consultants can help your business to determine the versions and deployment options most appropriate for your situation, understand Microsoft's licensing rules, and pick an efficient on-premises, cloud-based, or hybrid network model.

 Top New Features of Windows Server 2019

-Microsoft Windows Server 2019 offers improved scale, performance, manageability, virtualization, data security, hybrid deployment support, availability, container management, Linux co-existence, and other major enhancements.
-Editions of Microsoft Windows Server 2019 acquired under Microsoft's Semi-Annual Channel program are updated two times a year, making enhancements available much sooner than under Microsoft's LTSC model.
+Windows Server 2019 features enhancements in scale, throughput, administration, virtualization, cybersecurity, hybrid networking, availability, orchestration, Linux support, and other major improvements.
+Versions of Windows Server 2019 acquired under the SAC release model are updated two times a year, making new features available more quickly than under the Long-Term Servicing Channel (LTSC) program.

-Microsoft Windows Server 2019 offers significant improvements in capacity compared to Windows Server 2016:
+Windows Server 2019 offers significant increases in capacity compared to Windows Server 2016:

 Windows Server 2016